mworion/MountWizzard4/README.rst

 For the core devices there is fom 0.150.16 on native ASCOM support (Windows platform only).
-Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 could also be installed in 32bit or 64 bit environment.
-None of them could be mixed!
-Normally ths should not be an issue...
+Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 could also be installed in 32bit or 64 bit python environment.
+They could be not be mixed!
+32bit python supports only 32bit drivers and vice versa.
+Normally this should not be an issue...

 In addition an online connection is used for some services which might be very helpful.